turingschool/curriculum/source/projects/jungle_beat/iteration_2.md

 # Iteration 2 - Append, Prepend and Insert (Multiple Nodes)

-Now we have nodes and a `JungleBeat` class that manages the list.
+Now we have nodes and a `LinkedList` class that manages the list.
 Next step is to add the `insert` and `prepend` methods as well as ensuring that `insert`, `append` and `prepend` works for both single and multiple nodes.

 `prepend` will add nodes to the beginning of the list.